 The Friends of Merri Creek and Merri Creek Management Committee have undertaken surveys of this critically endangered species.
 See this detailed report on the Golden Sun Moth surveys (pdf).

-More detail on the Craigieburn Grasslands can be found here.
+More detail on Galgi Ngarrk (Craigieburn Grasslands) can be found here.

-The Plains Wanderer is a small, rare ground-dwelling bird found in lowland grasslands, such as Craigieburn Grassland.
+The Plains Wanderer is a small, rare ground-dwelling bird found in lowland grasslands, such as Galgi Ngarrk.

 Moomba Park consists of approximately 30 hectatres of open space on the western side of Merri Creek, in Fawkner.